disha-p08/BEC456B_LIC_4NI24EC045/Exp4_Differential_amplifier/Differential_amp.md

 ---

-Design and analyze the MOS Differential Amplifier circuit for the following specifications:
+__Design and analyze the MOS Differential Amplifier circuit for the following specifications__

 VDD = 0.9V;
 VSS = -0.9V;